Our Recruitment Process

 2nd Interview

-This is very similar to the first interview but with different people from our team.
-In this interview we check team fit, clarify open questions and wrap up our assessment.
+This is very similar to the first interview but with different team members.
+In this interview, interviewers check team fit, clarify open questions and wrap up their assessment.

-At every stage, we involve our teammates so that they get to meet their potential future colleagues and inversely applicants get to meet several people from the team instead of only one person.
+At every stage, the team involves its team members so that they get to meet their potential future colleagues, and inversely, applicants get to meet several people from the team instead of only one person.

 Final decision

-Following the last interview, we will do a complete review of the applicant taking into all pieces information gathered through the entire application process.
-We are usually fast on taking a final decision.
-So applicants can expect a response, whether positive or negative, within 1-2 days at most.
+Following the last interview, the team will do a complete review of the applicant, taking into all pieces of information gathered through the entire application process.
+The team is usually fast in making a final decision.
+So applicants can expect a positive or negative response within 1-2 days at most.

-In our hiring process, we prefer to be cautious.
-We rather reject someone by mistake than hire someone by mistake, since a wrong hire is more disruptive.
-Companies can reject people with great potential so applicants who have not been selected should not be discouraged from seeking a great job.
+In the hiring process, the team prefers to be cautious.
+The root principle is that it is better to reject someone by mistake than hire someone by mistake since a wrong hire is more disruptive.
+Companies can reject people with great potential, so applicants who have not been selected should not be discouraged from seeking a great job.